Three Days From Cascades to Coast

 The weather on the coast is often different from the weather in Eugene.
 Be prepared with everything from sunscreen and a baseball cap to a rain jacket and sweater.

 Grab coffee and a lite bite before heading out of Eugene at Metropol Bakery.
 From downtown Eugene, drive west on Hwy 126 from Eugene to get to the coastal town of Florence.
-This scenic drive is about 60 miles from Eugene and should take a little over an hour to complete.
+This scenic drive is about 60 minutes from Eugene and should take a little over an hour to complete.

-When you are ready to leave Florence, head Northeast and get on Hwy 101 N. Travel along the highway for about 13 miles until you reach the Sea Lion Caves.
+After lunch, head Northeast and get on Hwy 101 N. Travel along the highway for about 13 miles until you reach the Sea Lion Caves.
 Take an elevator down to America's largest sea cave and year-round home of the Steller sea lion!
 Tickets start at $8 for children.

 When you're done viewing the iconic sea lions, get back in the car and head North 2 miles to Heceta Head Lighthouse.
 View the Lighthouse from the parking lot, complete a quick 0.6 mile hike to the Lighthouse Viewpoint, or stretch your legs hiking the Hobbit Trail (1.75 miles).
 This State Park Day Use Fee Area requires a $5 fee or parking pass.